YahooArchive/mojito/docs/dev_guide/intro/mojito_mojits.rst

 ################

 Mojits may be designed to be nested.
-That is, a mojit may be a "child" mojit, a self-contained unit of presentation, or a "container" mojit, one which may itself incorporate other mojits in order to fulfill its role.
-Composite mojits encapsulate their "containees" (children), such that, for all intents and purposes, an instance of a composite mojit cannot be distinguished from a child mojit.
+That is, a mojit may be a "child" mojit, a self-contained unit of presentation, or a "parent" mojit, one which may itself incorporate other mojits in order to fulfill its role.
+Composite mojits encapsulate their children, such that, for all intents and purposes, an instance of a composite mojit cannot be distinguished from its child mojits.

 See the chapter `Composite Mojits <../topics/mojito_composite_mojits.html>`_ for more information and to learn how to create composite mojits.